-Cardozo's Office of Student Finance is committed to using its resources to help admitted students attend the law school.
+Cardozo's Office of Student Finance (OSF) is committed to using its resources to help admitted students attend the law school.
 A wide range of financial aid is available, including endowed scholarships, private grants, an institutional loan program, and federal, state, and private supplemental loan programs.
-The financial aid program is designed to reduce the financial impact of a legal education on a student’s resources.
+The financial aid program is designed to reduce the financial impact of a legal education on a student’s resource.

 The law school is fortunate in having endowed scholarships in place, so that more than $1 million is available annually for need-based grants.
 In addition, each year some students are awarded funds entirely on the basis of merit as determined through their application for admission; no additional application is necessary for merit scholarships.